project-mirrors/forgejo-helm/README.md

 ### Default Configuration

 This chart will set a few defaults in the Forgejo configuration based on the service and ingress settings.
-All defaults can be overwritten in `gitea.config`.
+All defaults can be overwritten in `forgejo.config`.

 INSTALL_LOCK is always set to true because the configuration in this helm chart makes any configuration via installer superfluous.